 A joint effort of the Heritage Foundation and the Wall Street Journal, the index scores the relative freedom of world economies based on 10 factors: property rights, freedom from corruption, government spending, fiscal freedom, business freedom, labor freedom, monetary freedom, trade freedom, investment freedom, and financial freedom.
 The complete publication is available online.

 Each year, the International Association of Outsourcing Professionals (IAOP) ranks international companies as the world's best outsourcing service providers in the Global Outsourcing 100.
 The four criteria for rankings are size and growth, customer references, organizational competencies, and management capabilities.

 Inc.com is aimed at helping business owners and CEOs start, run, and grow their businesses more successfully.
 The Inc. 5000 list is an exclusive ranking of the United States' fastest-growing private companies.
 Users can view the full list or utilize a search function.

-IndustryWeek magazine annually ranks the 1000 largest publicly held manufacturing companies based on revenue as well as provides recent articles about current and former IW1000 companies.
-Access to the data is through a flexible search engine, which allows the data to be ranked and/or limited by several criteria, including; industry, country, company name, revenue growth, or sales revenue.
+IndustryWeek magazine ranks the 1000 largest publicly held manufacturing companies annually based on revenue and provides recent articles about current and former IW1000 companies.
+Access to the data is through a flexible search engine, which allows the data to be ranked and/or limited by several criteria, including industry, country, company name, revenue growth, or sales revenue.
 An analysis of the ranking and rankings archives are also available.